sjain882/OMSI-Presentation-Tools/README.md

 ‎
 ## Planned features (hopefully):

-- Ability to toggle overriding of the FOV, angles, positioning & (probably not) roll of all cameras present in the game scene
+- Ability to toggle overriding of the FOV, angles, positioning & (probably not) roll of all cameras
 - Ability to save modified camera attributes to `*.bus` & `*.ovh` files
 - Ability to use the F4 camera as a free-roam/look camera
 - Ability to define pre-defined camera movement sequences (**[HLAE](https://github.com/advancedfx/advancedfx)**-like) in text format